rajinder-yadav/tscli/README.md

 doc|Generate doc files (jsdocs).|
 format|Format the source code.|
 node:debug|Start debugger, requires Chrome.|
-start|Run the NodeJS program.|
+start|Run the Node.js program.|
 test|Run Unit testing (tape).|

 The plain JavaScript generated file has a development mode.
-It will run the _Entry_ file (`main.js`) using NodeJS each time the source code is updated.
+It will run the _Entry_ file (`main.js`) using Node.js each time the source code is updated.
 You can develop and see the output from the _terminal_ to test out code quickly.

 ```sh
 npm run dev